Create custom Prisma Client queries (/docs/orm/prisma-client/client-extensions/query)

-You can use the query Prisma Client extensions component type to hook into the query life-cycle and modify an incoming query or its result.
-We introduced this feature in version 4.7.0.
+You can use the `query` [Prisma Client extensions](/orm/prisma-client/client-extensions) component type to hook into the query life-cycle and modify an incoming query or its result.

-You can use Prisma Client extensions query component to create independent clients.
-This provides an alternative to middlewares.
+You can use Prisma Client extensions `query` component to create independent clients with customized behavior.
 You can bind one client to a specific filter or user, and another client to another filter or user.
-For example, you might do this to get user isolation in a row-level security (RLS) extension.
-In addition, unlike middlewares the query extension component gives you end-to-end type safety.
-Learn more about query extensions versus middlewares.
+For example, you might do this to get [user isolation](/orm/prisma-client/client-extensions#extended-clients) in a row-level security (RLS) extension.
+The `query` extension component provides end-to-end type safety for all your custom queries.

 To create a custom query, use the following structure: